 To begin using the template for your own project, visit the template’s GitHub page, and fork it so that you get your own copy (see Edit and Host Code with GitHub chapter to remind yourself about forks).

 csv file must have a latitude column and longitude column and all rows must be geocoded.
-If you don’t have this, but have information like a street address, you’ll need to geocode your data.
+If you only have street-address or location data, learn how to geocode it in chapter 3.

 Step 2: Download and edit this template